larry-athey/boilermaker/README.md

 3. Brewing/Fermentation (PID controller, slow and easy heating with an extreme level of accuracy)
 4. Cruise Then Brew (Runs mode 2 until the target temperature is reached and then switches to mode 3)

 _**NOTE:** Mode 2 is the same temperature control method used in my [Airhead](https://github.com/larry-athey/airhead) upgrade for Air Stills.
 The progressive temperature feature is also implemented here and can be used in modes 2 and 3.
-The only difference here is that the Boilermaker doesn't turn off at the end of the progression unless the timer is enabled._
+The only difference here is that the Boilermaker doesn't turn off at the end of the progression unless the countdown timer is enabled._

 This controller was designed to run a [zero-crossing trigger solid state relay](https://www.amazon.com/dp/B08FR13GYR) utilizing my custom low speed PWM _(most effective method for heating elements)_.
 My custom low speed PWM works like an SCR controller slowed down to less than 1/1000 the speed and runs heating elements much more effectively.
 This controller can also be used with an existing PWM controlled SCR board or a voltage controlled SCR board with a [PWM to voltage convertor module](https://www.amazon.com/dp/B0BG2G5FMX) in the middle.